Backends

 Hardware Mode

-Hardware mode measures your real Helix.
+Hardware mode measures your real Helix or Pod Go.

 Use hardware mode when you want results you can trust for rehearsal or stage use.